 The sloppy fit affected many aspects of our experience in this shoe, from comfort to stability, and not for the better.
 These problems, combined with the thin and relatively unprotective midsole and less than perfect traction, ensured that this shoe fell near the bottom of our comparative rankings.
 Despite this, we feel there are compelling reasons some people may want to give them a spin (price, weight), but warn not to expect the most highly refined product.

 The outsole on the Terrex Speed is made by Continental Rubber, and while it feels sticky to the touch, we found it to be one of the least sticky when testing side by side on rocky talus.
 It has triangular and chevron-shaped lugs spread out evenly throughout the bottom of the sole, but they are pretty short, around 2-3mm depending on location, making them among the least aggressive.
-They are similar in depth to those found on The North Face Ampezzo, making them better for dirt roads, smooth trails, and crossover terrain, than for gnarly mountain trails that feature lots of rocks, mud, snow, or even just steep dirt.
+They are better for dirt roads, smooth trails, and crossover terrain than for gnarly mountain trails that feature lots of rocks, mud, snow, or even just steep dirt.

 This shoe rides low to the ground, aiding in its overall stability.
 However, it features an 8mm heel-toe drop, which is impressively high for such a minimal shoe.
-To us, the drop wasn't nearly as noticeable as when wearing other 8mm drop shoes, such as the Salomon S/Lab Ultra 2.
+To us, the drop wasn't nearly as noticeable as when wearing other shoes.
 What we didn't like is that the shoe doesn't lock the foot down very well, a by-product of the poor sizing, and this means there is a lot of slop.
 The long length means our feet wanted to slide forward a lot going downhill, and we also experienced a lot of movement in the midfoot and especially heel.
 Sadly, these flaws negate one of the best side-effects of having a low to the ground shoe, its stability.

 We are a bit conflicted on how to rate this shoe for comfort, because the fit is terrible, but the shoe itself isn't that uncomfortable.
 It might be best to say that we enjoyed this shoe more simply wearing it around town and walking around than we did while running in it.